madebits/madebits.github.io/r/linux-csman.md

 ### How it Works

 CSMan uses a randomly generated 512 byte binary key (called **secret**) as password for a `cryptsetup` *plain* mode container (`-s 512 -h sha512`).
-The secret 512 bytes are stored in **secret files** encrypted with *AES* and protected with a user password (called **password**).
+The secret 512 bytes are stored in **secret files** encrypted with *AES* via a user password (called **password**) hashed via `argon2`.
+The *secret file* can be stored outside the container or inside the container (header).

 ```
 cryptsetup <= password <= password encrypted secret file (Argon / AES)
 ```

-The secret file encryption password is hashed using `argon2` before passed to AES tool (which does also their own hashing).
-To open a container both the secret file and password must be known.
-By default, the secret file is embedded in the container (in a key **slot**).
+The secret file encryption password is hashed using `argon2` before passed to AES tool (which applies also its own PBKDF2 SHA256 hashing).
+To open a container both the *secret file* and its user password must be known.
+By default, the secret file is embedded in the container (in a header key **slot**).

 ```
 container=slots(default 4)|encrypted data
 ```

-Similar to LUKS, one can use same password safely to protect more than one secret file, or protect same secret in different files with different passwords.
+Similar to LUKS, one can use same password safely to protect more than one secret file, or to protect same secret in different files with different passwords.
 AES tool used to encrypt secret files uses CBC mode, so using same password on same on different files containing same secret leads to different binary files.
 Similar to [non-detached](https://wiki.archlinux.org/index.php/Dm-crypt/Specialties#Encrypted_system_using_a_detached_LUKS_header) LUKS, user is responsible to store secret files separately from containers (maybe in another container) or have them embedded (default).
-Unlike LUKS headers, secret files used by CSMan (with default aes tool) look random.
+Unlike LUKS headers, secret files used by CSMan (with default `aes` tool) look random.

 ### Terminology

 Some overlapping terms explained:

 ```
-1) password => sha512 => + <= optional key file headers (sha256 of: sha256 of max 1024 first bytes)
+1) user password => sha512 => + <= optional key file headers (sha256 of: sha256 of max 1024 first bytes)
 2) 32 bytes random salt | argon2 (id) =>
 3) aes (PBKDF2 sha256) <= 512 bytes random secret =>
-4) secret file=salt+aes encrypted secret+random pad => slot
+4) secret file=salt+aes encrypted secret+random pad => key slot
 ```

 * **secret** - randomly generated (or user specified) binary 512 bytes.
 Binary values are shown as *base64* in tool.
 Secret is used binary as `cryptsetup` password: